aarathiinair/SignLingo/README.md

 # SignLingo
 SignLingo is an innovative software project designed to bridge communication gaps between users of Indian Sign Language (ISL) and American Sign Language (ASL).
-Our application leverages machine learning algorithms to provide real-time translation between these two widely used sign languages.
-By facilitating seamless communication, SignLingo aims to foster greater understanding and connection between deaf communities across different cultural contexts.
-Whether you're a sign language user, an interpreter, or someone interested in cross-cultural communication, SignLingo offers a powerful tool to break down language barriers and promote global deaf communication.

-[Insert GIF or video demonstration here, similar to the Cinecomic example]
+Input a sign and it translates between these two widely used sign languages in real-time.

 ## Methodology
 Our project consists of the following core modules: